gavincaul/iMessageSpotifyScraper/README.md

 ~~(1) **OAuth** - The access token for spotify expires every 60 minutes.
 So, if I need to run the program, more often than not I need a new OAuth code.~~

-(2) **Group Chats** - imessage-reader does not really support group chats, but instead it reads every text as either sent to you or sent by you.
+~~(2) **Group Chats** - imessage-reader does not really support group chats, but instead it reads every text as either sent to you or sent by you.
 For example, if there is a group chat where all the messages are being sent, the imessage-reader will just interpret them as if they were sent to you.
-This creates the possibility for an error, as if a participant of the challenge sends a song to the group chat, and one to you personally, the program will take whichever song was sent last (even if its not for the challenge).
+This creates the possibility for an error, as if a participant of the challenge sends a song to the group chat, and one to you personally, the program will take whichever song was sent last (even if its not for the challenge).~~

-Another group chat error: because of the lack of support for group chats from imessage-reader, it will not detect the messages that you send to a group chat as proper messages, only ones that you send to individual people.
-My loophole is just sending my song to the group chat and to myself.
+~~Another group chat error: because of the lack of support for group chats from imessage-reader, it will not detect the messages that you send to a group chat as proper messages, only ones that you send to individual people.
+My loophole is just sending my song to the group chat and to myself.~~
+Although I did not fix this limitation in the project itself, the solution for imessage-reader's package can be found (here)[https://github.com/niftycode/imessage_reader/issues/15]

 (3) **Have to manually run** - Because of the OAuth and because I haven't set it up yet, the program will not run at a set time to perform its purpose.
 However, clicking run is much faster than the original process, so this is still a W in my book.